Galileo-Galilei/kedro-pandera/docs/source/01_tutorials/01_getting_started.md

 ### Create a virtual environment

-It is recommended to create a virutal environment to install your packages.
+It is recommended to create a virtual environment to install your packages.
 You can install ``kedro-pandera`` from PyPI.
 ```bash
 conda create -n kedro-pandera-tutorial python=3.10 -y
 conda activate kedro-pandera-tutorial